 Since in the case of a non 3-statable buffer, this difference table cannot be generated through lab measurements (because the clamping tables cannot be measured alone), the [Pullup] and [Pulldown] tables of an IBIS model can contain the sum of the clamping characteristics and the output structure.
 In this case, the clamping tables must contain all zeroes, or the keywords must be omitted.

+Examples:

-Example:
+| Partial CMOS Example:

-[Pulldown]
+[Pulldown] | Note: Vtable = V(Buffer_I/O, Pulldown_ref)

 | Voltage I(typ) I(min) I(max)